wsunccake/myNote/java/maven.md

 help:expressions displays the supported Plugin expressions used by Maven. help:system displays a list of the platform details like system properties and environment variables.

-clean: cleans up artifacts created by prior builds
-site: generates site documentation for this project